Iniko: Career

 In mid-2017, Iniko started a career as a featured singer in the reggae band Souljahs, led by their father Max Dixon.

 In 2018, Iniko released their single "Kingdom" on 12 October 2018.

+In 2021, they were posting on social media songs they had written and produced themselves, as well as reimagined versions and covers of songs by other artists, including a reimagined version of Travis Scott’s Yosemite that was released on social media on March 4, 2023, and released as their single on May 13 of the same year, and is now on their album The Awakening.

 Iniko's breakthrough came with the release of "The King’s Affirmation," released on 29 April 2021, which gained viral attention on TikTok.
 They arrived on Billboard’s charts, as their song "Jericho" debuted at No. 11 on R&B Digital Song Sales.

 Their debut studio album, The Awakening, was released on 31 January 2025.